 A wider range of registered health practitioners can provide abortions

 Doctors, midwives, nurse practitioners and registered nurses can provide abortions (subject to scopes of practice and training).
-If you are a health practitioner interested in providing abortion care, please see the information about training and support on Health New Zealand – Te Whatu Ora’s Providing abortion services webpage.
+If you are a health practitioner interested in providing abortion care, see the information about training and support on Health New Zealand – Te Whatu Ora’s Providing abortion services webpage.

 No longer a requirement for abortions to be performed in licensed premises